UA College of Medicine – Tucson

-Forty-seven percent of the College of Medicine – Tucson Class of 2017 chose residencies in primary care (family medicine, internal medicine, pediatrics) — areas in which Arizona and the nation face serious shortages.
+Forty-eight percent of the College of Medicine – Tucson Class of 2017 chose residencies in primary care (family medicine, internal medicine, pediatrics) — areas in which Arizona and the nation face serious shortages.

 "It's such a satisfying feeling seeing the students' hard work over the last four years come to fruition," said Dr. Kevin Moynahan, deputy dean for education at the college.
 "Match Day has such a high positive energy.
 Looking around, you see and hear tears and screams of joy.
 It is very meaningful for students to find out where they matched with their peers, friends and families present.
 It's really a fantastic celebration of both hard work and a bright future."

 Resident-physicians undergo in-depth on-the-job training in their fields under the supervision of practicing faculty physicians.
 Residency programs vary in length from three years for internal medicine and family practice to eight years for the most specialized of surgeons.
 Most residencies will begin on July 1.

 According to the Association of American Medical Colleges, overall 38.7 percent of medical and osteopathic students end up practicing in the same state where they received their undergraduate medical education.
 Notably, nearly half of Arizona medical school graduates end up practicing in-state.